 Our Safe Exchange Services

 The Mediation Center offers safe exchange services at our Buncombe and Henderson County offices.
-We know that coordinating schedules between children and multiple parents can be difficult so we offer time slots for visitation at select times on both weekdays and weekend days.
+We know that coordinating schedules between children and multiple parents can be difficult so we offer time slots for visitation at select times throughout the week.
+Please call our Client Services Coordinator for more information about currently available service times.

 Our staff is sensitive to your child’s needs and will help to make their experience positive.